federgraph/SudokuHelper/SH01/helptext.md

 Click on one of the numbered buttons in the lower part of the panel to select the value (the button stays "down"), then click on the cell of the grid you want to put the value into, using the left mouse button.
 Using 0 as value clears the cell.

 To set or remove a candidate first click the value as above, then the action to perform (from the three bottommost buttons), then click on an empty cell using the right mouse button.
-Right clicks also work together with the modifier keys Alt (set a candidate) and Ctrl (remove a candidate).
+Right clicks also work together with the modifier keys Shift (set a candidate) and Ctrl (remove a candidate).
 These also set the matching button to down and it stays down after you release the key!

 ## The control buttons